javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 ## className and classList

-Changing a class is one of the most often actions in scripts.
+Changing a class is one of the most often used actions in scripts.

 In the ancient time, there was a limitation in JavaScript: a reserved word like `"class"` could not be an object property.
 That limitation does not exist now, but at that time it was impossible to have a `"class"` property, like `elem.class`.